wacom-github/hello-world/Formatting.md

-# Test MD formstting from Bitbucket
+# Test MD formatting from Bitbucket